Energinet-DataHub/energy-origin/doc/api/emissions.md

 }
 ```

-sum-agg is Sum for each "bucket" in the aggregation level selected.
+sumAgg is Sum for each "bucket" in the aggregation level selected.

-total values are in grams = sum-agg(comsumption * eds)
+total values are in grams = sumAgg(comsumption * eds)
-relative is in grams/kwh = total / sum-agg(consumption)
+relative is in grams/kwh = total / sumAgg(consumption)

 ### Example calculation